-United Counties Courthouse and Jail 7 Water St. West
+United Counties Courthouse & Jail 7 Water St. West

 Cornwall LACAC joined forces with the United Counties and the City of Cornwall to officially designate the SD&G Courthouse and Jail.